bioperl/bioperl.github.io/howtos/SearchIO.md

 | HSPt | hsp_group   | *Not available in this report* | Group field from WU-BLAST reports run with -topcomboN or -topcomboE specified          |
 | HSP    | links   | *Not available in this report* | Links field from WU-BLAST reports run with -links showing consistent HSP linking       |

 Table 2.3.
-All the data returned by methods used by the HSP objects when the report shown above is used as input.
+The data returned by HSP object methods when the report shown above is used as input.

 Many of the methods shown can be used to either get or set values, but we're just showing what they get.
 Also note that `frac_conserved` is only useful for protein alignments, if used with nucleotide alignments it will be same as `frac_identical`.